KaranAdapts/learning-log/README.md

 # Learning log
-A daily progress tracker of me learning to code.
+A Monthly progress tracker of me learning to code.

-## Daily Progress
+## Monthly Progress